How EnTrade nature markets work

 • Our markets are transparent, fair and efficient.

-Regulated by the Environmental Markets Board, and underpinned by robust governance frameworks, our nature markets ensure certified environmental services are traded transparently, fairly and efficiently.
+Overseen by the Environmental Markets Board, who set a robust governance framework, our nature markets ensure environmental services from certified projects are traded transparently, fairly and efficiently.
 This simplifies the process and reduces the risk for businesses, landholders and local planning authorities.

-A settlement mechanism developed by Professor Luke Lindsay of the University of Exeter and based on the Shapley Value – a Nobel Prize-winning economic concept – ensures any surplus is shared fairly between businesses and landholders.
+A matching and surplus allocation mechanism developed by the University of Exeter and based on the Shapley Value – a Nobel Prize-winning economic concept – ensures any surplus is shared fairly between businesses and landholders.
 Businesses will never pay more than they bid.
 If there is a surplus, businesses receive a discount, and landholders receive a bonus on successful offers.

 How do we get paid?
 We charge fixed fees for our services in operating the market, which we publish upfront for every market round.
 These fees are included in the amount businesses pay for their credits.

-To ensure that our markets are rigorously governed, and that landholders have the resources they need to deliver high quality projects, our in-house team collaborates with an established network of specialists.
+Our markets ensure that landholders have the resources they need to deliver high quality projects, our in-house team collaborates with an established network of specialists.